pycage/shellfish/doc/tutorial/layout-size.md

 The properties `maxWidth` and `maxHeight`, on the other hand, dictate the maximum size of an element.
-It is under no circumstances allowed to grow larger.
+It is under no circumstances allowed to grow any larger.

 ```
 Box {